awsdocs/amazon-vpc-user-guide/doc_source/working-with-managed-prefix-lists.md

 ## Resize a prefix list<a name="resize-managed-prefix-list"></a>

-You can resize a prefix list and modify the maximum number of entries for the prefix list\.
-The value must be greater than or equal to the number of prefix list entries\.
-The new value must be different than the current value\.
+You can resize a prefix list and modify the maximum number of entries for the prefix list up to 1000\.
+For more information about customer\-managed prefix list quotas, see [Customer\-managed prefix lists](amazon-vpc-limits.md#vpc-quotas-managed-prefix-lists)\.

 **To resize a prefix list using the console**